It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Tattoo this on your forehead.
 Hire somebody to skywrite it above your home every day.
 Pay somebody to call you every morning and remind you of this fact.

-And it starts by educating yourself about your food.
+And it starts by educating yourself about food.

 Make a habit of knowing what’s in the food you eat!

-Whether it’s portion control, calorie counting, tracking macros, or even keeping a food journal, it’s important to have rough idea of the nutritional breakdown of the food you consume regularly.
+Whether it’s portion control, calorie counting, tracking macros, or even keeping a food journal, it’s important to have a rough idea of the total calories and nutritional breakdown of the food you consume regularly.

 After all, GI Joe tells us that “Knowing is half the battle!”

-With each meal tracked, this habits adds up to knowing what needs to happen every day for you to get healthy.
+With each meal tracked, these habits add up to knowing what needs to happen every day for you to get healthy.

 - Coca-Cola (20 oz): 240 calories, 65 g of carbs (65 g of sugar)